Integral cohomology of quotients via toric geometry: Integral cohomology of quotients by cyclic groups with only isolated fixed points

 \subsection{Expression for the dimensions of degeneration}

-The $p$-torsion of $U$ can be computed using the spectral sequence of equivariant cohomology since the action of $G$ on $V$ is free (see Section \ref{equivarsection}).
-For this purpose, we need the Boissière--Nieper-Wisskirchen--Sarti invariants of $V$ to be able to use Proposition \ref{equivarcoho}. \begin{lemme} We have: \begin{itemize} \item[(i)] $\ell_*^k(V)=\ell_*^k(X)$ for all $0\leq k\leq 2n-2$, with $*=p, -$ or $+$; \item[(ii)] $H^{2n-1}(V,\Z)$ is $p$-torsion free. \end{itemize} \end{lemme} \begin{proof} Statement (i) follows immediately from the fact that $H^k(V,\Z)=H^k(X,\Z)$ for all $k\leq 2n-2$.
+The $p$-torsion of $H^*(U,\Z)$ can be computed using the spectral sequence of equivariant cohomology since the action of $G$ on $V$ is free (see Section \ref{equivarsection}).
+For this purpose, we need the Boissi\`ere--Nieper-Wisskirchen--Sarti invariants of $V$ to be able to use Proposition \ref{equivarcoho}. \begin{lemme} We have: \begin{itemize} \item[(i)] $\ell_*^k(V)=\ell_*^k(X)$ for all $0\leq k\leq 2n-2$, with $*=p, -$ or $+$; \item[(ii)] $H^{2n-1}(V,\Z)$ is $p$-torsion-free. \end{itemize} \end{lemme} \begin{proof} Statement (i) follows immediately from the fact that $H^k(V,\Z)=H^k(X,\Z)$ for all $k\leq 2n-2$.
 Moreover, we have the following exact sequence: